ben-e/wand/README.md

 -   [ ] Explore the use of constructor functions for new smooth specification functions, allowing users to specify their own smoothers using their own `torch::nn_module`’s.
+-   [ ] Explore the use of a smooth function registry, similar to how `parsnip` tracks models.

 ### Tuning